16 Ways to Prepare for Your Overseas Military Move

 - Transporting Your Pets Overseas

 12) Pay attention to important paperwork or IDs, for instance, your driver’s license.
-Get it renewed if it will expire while you're overseas.
-Make copies of important documents like marriage certificates and leave with trusted family or friends.
+Get it renewed if it will expire while you're OCONUS.
+Make copies of important documents like marriage and birth certificates and leave them with trusted family or friends.

 13) Start downsizing.
 Determine if you'll put items in storage or will need to sell/leave things behind, as overseas housing tends to be smaller.